samirak93/iCXMedia_DS/readme.md

 We could immediately identify that there are overlapping features between different cluster, which could indicate their distance / similarity between children.
-Again using a hierarchical clustering affirms the fact that children who possesses similar features can be easily identified and isolated amongst a group.
+Using a hierarchical clustering affirms the fact that children who possesses similar features can be easily identified and isolated.

 **Overall cluster characteristics:**

-Combining all the things that were learnt so far, we could say that:
+Combining all the things that were learnt so far for each cluster, we could say that:

 ```
 Cluster 0: Mostly male children, aged around 12, choosing clothing and avoid drugs